tidev/titanium-docs/docs/guide/Alloy_Framework/Alloy_PurgeTSS/Configuring_Guide.md

 This is a common convention in `PurgeTSS` supported by many (although not all) of the properties.

-## The "apply" directive
+## The apply directive
-Starting with **`v2.3.5`**, you can `apply` a set of classes to create more complex classes, or when you find a repetitive pattern in your code and you’d like to extract it to a new class component.
+You can `apply` a set of classes to create more complex classes, or when you find a repetitive pattern in your code and you’d like to extract it to a new class component.

 - Set any id, class or Ti Element
 - Use any of the default classes